Robbie Caldwell: Playing career and education

 Caldwell, a Pageland, South Carolina native, attended Furman University where he played football and was a three-year letterman.
 In 1975, he was named the team MVP.
 He graduated with a B.S. in Health and Physical Education from Furman in 1976.

 He is married to Nora Lynn Caldwell, and they have one daughter named Emsley.

 Coaching career

 Caldwell started his coaching career at Furman University as a graduate assistant in 1976.
 In 1977, he coached high school football and baseball in Hanahan, South Carolina.
 His head coaching record as a baseball coach was 14-2.
 He then returned to Furman, where he mentored the offensive line from 1978 until 1985, when he moved to N.C.
 State, where he would stay until 2000.
-From 1997-1999, he also held the title of assistant head coach.
+From 1997 to 1999, he also held the title of assistant head coach.
 During his stay at NC State, 14 Wolfpack Linemen would be named All-ACC.
 He then moved to the University of North Carolina for two seasons.